Famous Oregon wolf that trekked to California has puppies

 | PORTLAND Ore.

 PORTLAND Ore.
-An Oregon gray wolf that became famous for trekking into California and back has become a father of at least two pups, playing his part in the first known wolf breeding pair in the Oregon Cascade Mountain Range since the 1940s, officials said on Wednesday.
+An Oregon gray wolf famous for roaming in and out of California in search of a mate sired at least two pups, playing his part in the first known wolf breeding in the Cascade Mountain Range within Oregon since the 1940s, officials said on Wednesday.

-OR-7, an animal so named because he was the seventh wolf collared with a tracking device in 2011, became well known when he traipsed into California in December 2011, making him the first known wild wolf in the state since 1924.
+OR-7, a wolf so named as he was the seventh of his species ever collared in Oregon with a tracking device, made headlines in December 2011 when he turned up in northern California, becoming the first wild specimen confirmed in the Golden state in 87 years.

-Other uncollared wolves may have made it to California, but OR-7's GPS collar, which transmits his location data several times a day, enabled wildlife managers to track him closely and made him a kind of wildlife celebrity.
+Since March 2013, OR-7 has spent most of his time in the Cascade Range of southwestern Oregon, but was believed to have returned to California twice earlier this year.

-John Stephenson, wolf biologist for the U.S. Fish and Wildlife Service, said that since April, OR-7 has been traveling to find food and returning to the den where the pups are living.
+John Stephenson, wolf biologist for the U.S. Fish and Wildlife Service, said that since April, OR-7 has been traveling to find food and returning to the den.

 "Each day he comes back to the spot, so he's been coming back to the den area on a daily basis for a month and half," Stephenson said.
 "He's definitely taking care of the pups."

-This is the first time gray wolves have been known to breed in the Oregon Cascades since the mid 1940s.
+Wolves in Oregon and elsewhere across the continental United States were hunted to extinction decades ago.
+But they were reintroduced to the Northern Rockies in the 1990s, and some later migrated to the state from Idaho.

-Wolves in Oregon were hunted to extinction decades ago, but they later migrated to the state from Idaho and since 1995 the wolf population in Oregon has increased from zero to over 60.
+Oregon's wolf population is now estimated to number more than 60 animals.

 Officials say OR-7 likely has more pups than the two that were spotted, as gray wolves typically breed four to six puppies in a litter.